amandanitta/amandanitta.github.io/essays/JavaScript-As-A-Tool-More-Than-A-Language.md

 ---
 layout: essay
 type: essay
-title: "JavaScript as a tool more than a language"
+title: "JavaScript As a Tool More Than a Language"
 # All dates must be YYYY-MM-DD format!
 date: 2022-08-30
 published: true